-Preheating the weldment as a whole or partially before welding and slow cooling after welding can not only reduce the tendency of the white mouth of the weld, but also reduce the welding stress and prevent the weldment from cracking.
+Preheating the weldment as a whole or partially before welding, and slow cooling it after welding, can reduce the tendency of weld porosity and minimize welding stress, thereby preventing the weldment from cracking.

 (2) Arc cold welding is adopted to reduce welding stress.

-Welding materials with good plasticity are selected, such as nickel, copper, nickel copper, high vanadium steel, etc. as filler metals, so that the weld metal can relax stress through plastic deformation to prevent cracks.
+To prevent cracks, welding materials with good plasticity such as nickel, copper, nickel-copper, and high vanadium steel are selected as filler metals.
+This allows the weld metal to relieve stress through plastic deformation.

-The welding stress can be reduced by using fine diameter electrodes, small current, intermittent welding (intermittent welding) and scattered welding (skip welding) to reduce the temperature difference between the weld and the base metal, stress can be eliminated and cracks can be prevented by hammering the weld.
+Reducing welding stress can be achieved by using fine diameter electrodes, small current, intermittent welding, and scattered welding techniques to decrease the temperature difference between the weld and base metal.
+Additionally, hammering the weld can help eliminate stress and prevent cracks.

 (3) Other measures: adjust the chemical composition of weld metal to narrow its brittle temperature range;

-In some cases, the heating stress zone method is used to reduce the stress at the weld repair area, which can also effectively prevent the occurrence of cracks.
+In some cases, the heating stress zone method is used to reduce stress in the area where the weld is being repaired.
+This method is also effective in preventing the occurrence of cracks.

 Related reading: How to Weld Cast Iron?